Key report findings

 Confidence

-According to 33.3% of managers, it takes up to three months of on-the-job experience for new employees to feel confident using the PMS.
+52.2% of managers estimated that it takes between four months and three years for front desk staff to feel confident using the PMS.
 While still learning the system, employees are prone to errors and rely heavily on others for assistance.

 80%

-of employees have a positive view of PMS UX
+of employees have a positive view of the PMS

 Efficiency and productivity